The Ultimate Harry Potter Guide to Edinburgh

 However, undoubtedly the most famous resident in Greyfriar's Kirkyard is Thomas Riddle, also known as Lord Voldemort or "He who must not be named".
 Many fans make the pilgrimage here to pay tribute to the man who gave his name to the most evil of the wizarding world, so the grass path leading to this grave is well worn!

 Head across the Grassmarket and you'll find the curve of Victoria Street and The West Bow, where restaurants are stacked on top of shops tightly packed together in brightly painted buildings and selling oddities and trinkets.

-It's no wonder then, that this colourful street is rumoured to have served as the inspiration for London's magical shopping thoroughfare Diagon Alley.
-Head along to the Grassmarket, soak up the atmosphere and pick up something unique as a souvenir from this curious street.
+It's no wonder then, that this colourful street is rumoured to have served as the inspiration for London's magical shopping thoroughfare, Diagon Alley.
+Soak up the atmosphere of this colourful area and pick up something unique as a souvenir from this unique street.